marwan-ahmed-23/linux-security-dashboard/README.md

 # 🛡️ Linux Security Dashboard

 **Linux Security Dashboard** is a comprehensive, open-source tool designed to monitor and enhance the security of Linux systems.
-It provides detailed security insights, including firewall status, file permissions, user activity, and system vulnerabilities, through dynamic reports in text and HTML formats.
+It provides detailed security insights, including firewall status, file permissions, user activity, network monitoring, and system vulnerabilities, through dynamic reports in text and HTML formats.

 ---